serpapi/serpapi-python/README.md

 $ pip install serpapi
 ```

-Please note that this package is separate from the *soon–to–be* legacy `serpapi` module, which is currently available on PyPi as `google-search-results`.
+Please note that this package is separate from the legacy `serpapi` module, which is available on PyPi as `google-search-results`.
+This package is maintained by SerpApi, and is the recommended way to access the SerpApi service from Python.

 ## Usage